 Knowing exactly how far you are away from the next hole is going to give you a much better idea of exactly how you should hit the ball!

 Rangefinders can just help speed your golf game up overall.
-Knowing exactly the distance means you know (or have a better idea at least!) which club you should choose, and exactly how you should play the shot.
+Knowing the exact distance means you know which club you should choose, and exactly how you should play the shot.